Security-Onion-Solutions/securityonion-docs/zeek.rst

 ``zeekctl.cfg``: An example of customizing this can be seen below.
 The allowed options can be seen in https://github.com/Security-Onion-Solutions/securityonion/blob/dev/salt/zeek/files/zeekctl.cfg.jinja.

 Here is an example of how we would modify ``local.zeek``.
 We can see the default pillar assignments used for ``local.zeek`` in ``/opt/so/saltstack/default/pillar/zeek/init.sls``.
 This file should never be modified as it could be updated in the future and any modification made would be overwritten.
-The static or minion pillar files should be used for making changes as they are stored in ``/opt/so/saltstack/local/``, and that directory isn’t overwritten during a Security Onion code update.
+The global or minion pillar files should be used for making changes as they are stored in ``/opt/so/saltstack/local/``, and that directory isn’t overwritten during a Security Onion code update.

 ::